fpsvogel/learn-ruby/README.md

 - **Basics:**
   - [x] [The Odin Project - Ruby](https://www.theodinproject.com/paths/full-stack-ruby-on-rails/courses/ruby)
-  - [x] [GoRails - Ruby for Beginners](https://gorails.com/series/ruby-for-beginners) if you prefer watching videos.
+  - [x] [GoRails - Ruby for Beginners](https://gorails.com/series/ruby-for-beginners) if you prefer videos.
   - [x] [Try Ruby](https://try.ruby-lang.org/) and [BigBinary Academy](https://academy.bigbinary.com/learn-ruby) if you prefer an interactive approach.
+  - [x] [The Well-Grounded Rubyist](https://www.manning.com/books/the-well-grounded-rubyist-third-edition) if you prefer an in-depth book.
+[Here's a discount code.](https://freecontent.manning.com/slideshare-ruby-for-everyone/)
 - **Guided practice:**
   - [x] [Exercism](https://exercism.org/tracks/ruby).
 Be sure to take notes each time you learn something new in an exercise, and at the end you could write up your reflections ([here are mine](https://fpsvogel.com/posts/2020/exercism-ruby)).
 - **OOP:**